Skip to content

 Purpose Is a Practice

-Sixty-two percent of millennials will take a pay cut for meaningful work, yet most have no daily practice for clarifying what meaningful means to them.
-The Stoics, Frankl, and Okinawan centenarians all knew: purpose is built through daily engagement, not discovered in a flash of insight.
+You have felt the gap between wanting direction and having infrastructure to build it.
+62% of millennials will take a pay cut for meaningful work, yet almost no one has a daily practice for clarifying what meaningful means.
+The Stoics, Frankl, and Okinawan centenarians all knew what you already sense: purpose is built through daily engagement, not discovered in a flash of insight.

 April 22, 202610 min